New Bearded Dragon Owner?

 A Friend For Years To Come

-If looked after properly a Bearded Dragon will be with your for potentially 10 to 14 years and will rely on you for all their needs.
+If looked after properly a Bearded Dragon will be with your for potentially 10 to 14 years.
+They will rely on you for all their needs.
 In return they’ll entertain you and you’ll come to think of them as one of the family.
 You may even like them more than some members of your family 🙂

 If you have any questions about your new bearded dragon, please join our Facebook Group or feel free to leave a comment below.
 We’ll do our best to help you.
 Hopefully you’ll come to love your Beardie(s) as much as we do ours.